meilisearch/meilisearch-aws/CONTRIBUTING.md

 It's [Hacktoberfest month](https://blog.meilisearch.com/contribute-hacktoberfest-2021/)! 🥳

-🚀 If your PR gets accepted it will count towards your participation in Hacktoberfest!
+🚀 If your PR gets accepted it will count into your participation to Hacktoberfest!

 ✅ To be accepted it has either to have been merged, approved or tagged with the `hacktoberfest-accepted` label.